Henoch Schönlein Purpura / IgA vasculitis

-Henoch Schonlein Purpura (HSP) - is very common and characterized by palpable purpura over extensor surfaces (typically the legs and buttocks), abdominal pain (can be with melaena), renal involvement (haematuria) and lower limb large joint arthritis (ankles and knees).
+Henoch Schönlein Purpura (HSP) - is very common and characterized by palpable purpura over extensor surfaces (typically the legs and buttocks), abdominal pain (can present with melaena), renal involvement (haematuria or proteinuria) and lower limb large joint arthritis (mainly ankles and knees).

 HSP arthritis is predominantly a large joint arthritis involving knees, ankles, however other joints such as wrists, elbows and small joints of fingers can also be involved.
 Affected joints have painful ranges of movement due to periarticular swelling but the characteristic findings of warmth, erythema and effusion are often absent.
-Joint disease in HSP is transient and resolves within few days to weeks without any residual damage.
-Articular features may reappear for few weeks and subside.
-NSAIDs may be used.
+Joint disease in HSP is transient and resolves within a few days to weeks without any residual damage.
+Articular features may reappear for a few weeks and subside.
+Short courses of NSAIDs may be used.